 - speed of onset

 - scope of impact

 - destructive potential.

 A good risk analysis maps out the type of risk your destination can encounter.
 It also tells you what impact it can have on the tourism sector in your destination.

-See this Tourism Risk Management Guide and its accompanying Workbook by the Asia-Pacific Economic Cooperation (APEC) for more information on identifying risks.
+See this Tourism Risk Management Guide and its accompanying workbook for businesses or destinations by the Asia-Pacific Economic Cooperation (APEC) for more information on identifying risks.
 Tourism Australia’s Risk Management Policy also provides useful information on how to identify and analyse risks.

 - avoiding the risk